andrasq/node-qerror/README.md

 ### qerror.alert( err, message )

 If set, the function to use to output a notice that a fatal error has occurred.
 If falsy, no notice will be output.
+The default is a line composed of a timestamp, "fatal error:" and the error message, eg `2017-07-08T22:18:35 fatal error: SIGTERM`.

 ### qerror.timeout